 Open Days are a great opportunity to find out about life at Leeds.
-Here’s some of our top tips for getting the most out of your day.
+Here are some top tips for getting the most out of your day.

-To ensure everyone's safety, our Open Days have a limited capacity and are only accessible by pre-booking online.
+For everyone's safety, our Open Day sessions have limited capacity and some are only accessible by pre-booking online.

 - Keep your booking confirmation email handy.
 This contains your personalised booking summary which you'll be asked to show on arrival at talks and sessions.

-- Check Coursefinder for entry requirements and to shortlist the courses you want to find out more about on the Open Day.
+- Check Course Search for entry requirements and to shortlist the courses you want to find out more about on the Open Day.

 - Prepare any questions you might have.
 These might be about admissions requirements, module options or how to study abroad.